Managing & Growing Architects

 Career Conversations

-Whenever I can, I incorporate Radical Candor career conversations with architects.
-While you need to find a way for your team and organization, for me, it helped organize architects’ careers.
-The Radical Candor framework proposes three career conversations: Life Story, Dreams, and Career Action Plan.
+Whenever possible, I incorporate Radical Candor career conversations into my work with architects.
+You will need to adapt the approach to your team and organization, but I have found it useful for structuring career development.
+The framework proposes three conversations: Life Story, Dreams, and Career Action Plan.

 Understanding Motivations and Values - Life Story